kairosart/Wreath/COMMAND AND CONTROL/Empire - Modules.md

 This module requires one option to be set: the `Agent` value.
 This is already set for us here; however, if it was incorrect or there was no option set already then we could set it using the command: `set Agent AGENT_NAME`, (the same syntax as in previous parts of the framework).

 We start the module using the usual `execute` command.
-The module will then run as a background job, returning the results when it completes.
+The module will then run as a **background job, returning the results when it completes**.

 ![[Empire - Modules-20250115141730450.webp]]